simpleanalytics/docs/_docs/50_api/15_stats-api.md

 ## Get data for specific pages

-With the stats API you can also retrieve data for a specific page of your website.
-By adding the path to the URL Simple Analytics returns the data for that path.
+With the Stats API you can also retrieve data for a specific page of your website.
+You can specify this via the `pages` parameter: [`https://simpleanalytics.com/simpleanalytics.com.json?version={{ page.version }}&fields=histogram&pages=/contact`](https://simpleanalytics.com/simpleanalytics.com.json?version={{ page.version }}&fields=histogram&pages=/contact)).

+You can also add the path to the URL and Simple Analytics returns the data for only that path.
 For example if you want to know how many visits you got on `simpleanalytics.com/contact`, you can get the JSON with this URL: [`https://simpleanalytics.com/simpleanalytics.com/contact.json?version={{ page.version }}&fields=histogram`](https://simpleanalytics.com/simpleanalytics.com/contact.json?version={{ page.version }}&fields=histogram)).

-You can also specify this via the `pages` parameter: [`https://simpleanalytics.com/simpleanalytics.com.json?version={{ page.version }}&fields=histogram&pages=/contact`](https://simpleanalytics.com/simpleanalytics.com.json?version={{ page.version }}&fields=histogram&pages=/contact)).
+## CORS and JSONP

+By default we allow requests from any website.
+Some customers want to use JSONP for their requests.
+Learn more about how to use [JSONP with Simple Analytics](/api/cors-jsonp).